Using Shampoos and Conditioners Effectively for the Best Results

-Shampoos and conditioners are products you will (hopefully) use your entire life.
+Shampoos and conditioners are products you will most probably use your entire life.
 Although they are basic, it's essential that you know how to use them effectively!
-Choosing can pose a real challenge though!
-There are so many different products on the market today!
-It can be a royal pain in the neck just trying to figure out which ones to try and which ones to diss!
-Oh my!
+When used incorrectly, they can cause problems that are easily avoidable IF you know the best practices.

 Making mistakes is a hard lesson but it can also work to your advantage over time.
-You will find out quickly which products work well for your hair and which ones cause problems.
-One thing they all have in common is that none of them will make your hair happy if you’re not using them properly!
+You will find out quickly which brands work well for your hair and which ones cause problems.

 How to Use Shampoos and Conditioners

 The type of shampoo you choose depends on what you want it to do and/or the present health of your hair.
-If your hair is dry for example, you should choose shampoos that include built-in moisturizing agents or oils.
+If your hair is dry for example, you should choose shampoos that include built-in moisturizing agents, emollients, or oils.
 If you have curls and want straight hair

 , you might choose straightening shampoos.
 The choice is completely up to you and the options are simply endless!